axodox/unpaint/readme.md

 # How to install the app?

+> [Unpaint is now available in the Microsoft Store](https://www.microsoft.com/store/productId/9N25M770896D), if you do not need the latest dev builds, please install it from there.

 You can find the app installers on the [releases page](https://github.com/axodox/unpaint/releases).

 To install the app the *first time* follow these steps: